chpxu/vscode-firefox-quantum-themes/README.md

 To build and test your modifications, follow these steps:

 1. Clone the repository.
-Have NodeJS and Yarn installed.
+Have direnv, NodeJS and Yarn installed.
 2. Run `direnv allow .`.
 Then install the dependencies with `yarn install`.
-3. Make modifications to the `generate.ts` file as necessary
+3. You will spend most of your time in the `src` directory.
+This contains a few TypeScript files:
+   - `Types.ts` is a file containing interfaces used to validate variables and functions throughout the project.
+This will never be edited unless you are wanting to change part of the architecture of the theme.
-   - Modifying `colours.ts` will most likely be the main focus.
-It contains the objects which will get output into the final theme files.
+   - `colours.ts` is the file which contains the colour objects used in the theme.
-   - The `generator.ts` contains the functions that actually generate the `JSON`.
-This file will probably never need to be touched unless modifying the structure.
+   - `generator.ts` contains the functions used to generate the theme files.
-   - The `generate.ts` contains the function calls for each relevant scope and theme attribute.
-It is just lines of function-calling code.
-You will spend almost all your time here modifying colours and scopes
+   - `scopes.ts` contains the attributes to be themed.
+You will most likely be editing this file a lot to move/add things.
+   - `generate.ts` contains all the function callas and post-processing for the theme files.
+You may be editing this a lot too to call functions with different parameters.
-4. In a terminal, run `npm run generate` (you may need admin previleges to do so).
+4. In a terminal, run `npm run generate`.
 This will add theme files to `./themes`.
-Under the hood, this command runs `ts-node ./scripts/generate.ts`.
+Under the hood, this command runs `ts-node ./src/generate.ts`.
 5. Press `F5` (or whatever shortcut you have to debug extensions) and the Extension Host will open up with the new theme files applied.
 Please ensure you run the generate command after making any changes.

 If you wish to lint, you can run `npm run lint`.